 Enable Trust in Hardware

-Because software alone cannot prove a system's integrity, truly establishing trust must also be done in the hardware using a hardware-anchored root of trust.
+Because software alone can’t prove a system's integrity, truly establishing trust must also be done in the hardware using a hardware-anchored root of trust.
 Without a hardware root of trust, no amount of software signatures or secure software development can protect the underlying system from becoming compromised.
 To be effective, this root of trust must be based on an immutable hardware component that establishes a chain of trust at boot-time.
 Each piece of code in the boot process measures and checks the signature of the next stage of the boot process before the software boots.

 A hardware-anchored root of trust is achieved through: